avigad/mathematics_in_lean_source/source/basics.rst

     end
     -- END

-In this section, however, we will use that fact that if ``h : A ↔ B`` is such an equivalence, then ``h.mp`` establishes the forward direction, ``A → B``, and ``h.mpr`` establishes the reverse direction, ``B → A``.
+In this section, however, we will use the fact that if ``h : A ↔ B`` is such an equivalence, then ``h.mp`` establishes the forward direction, ``A → B``, and ``h.mpr`` establishes the reverse direction, ``B → A``.